ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 {{< figure src = "/img/team/sehrish-kanwal.jpg" width = "300" alt = "Profile photo of Sehrish Kanwal." caption = "<strong>Sehrish Kanwal - The University of Mebourne</strong>">}}

 I am a bioinformatics scientist at the University of Melbourne Centre for Cancer Research (UMCCR).
-I graduated with a BS-honours degree in Bioinformatics from Pakistan and continued my career in Bioinformatics with a PhD from the School of Computing and Information Systems, the University of Melbourne, Australia.
-I am a highly experienced bioinformatician, specialised in the development of pipelines for the processing, mining, and integration of Next Generation Sequencing (NGS) data, with a particular focus on precision oncology.
+I graduated with a BS-honours degree in Bioinformatics from Pakistan and continued my career in Bioinformatics with a PhD from the School of Computing and Information Systems, University of Melbourne, Australia.
+I am a highly experienced bioinformatician, and specialise in the development of pipelines for the processing, mining, and integration of Next Generation Sequencing (NGS) data, with a particular focus on precision oncology.

 As a Champion, my goal is to submit a WIP R package to the rOpenSci Peer Review committee.
 This offers me a valuable chance to gather insights into optimal practices for R package development.
 Navigating the review process with the rOpenSci Peer Review committee not only streamlines the eventual submission to CRAN but also enriches my understanding of the review process.

-Through proactive engagement as an rOpenSci champion, I aim to enable collaboration and robust knowledge exchange, cultivate cross-institutional partnerships, whereby I can play a pivotal role in facilitating the exchange of expertise and resources, fostering mutual growth and advancement.
+Through proactive engagement as an rOpenSci Champion, I aim to enable collaboration and robust knowledge exchange, and cultivate cross-institutional partnerships, whereby I can play a pivotal role in facilitating the exchange of expertise and resources, fostering mutual growth and advancement.

 ## Andrea Gomez Vargas